 - Elevated risk of overdose

 If you take Wellbutrin and are wondering about how it will interact with alcohol, make sure to ask your doctor and be honest about the amount you drink.

 Medically Supervised Detox Programs for Alcohol Use

 Alcohol is often used to mask or self-medicate the symptoms of depression, but mixing alcohol with an antidepressant-like Wellbutrin can be extremely dangerous.
 Additionally, regularly mixing alcohol with any medication can be a sign of alcohol abuse and addiction.

 Over 20 million Americans struggle with substance abuse, and nearly half of those also have a co-occurring disorder, such as depression or post-traumatic stress syndrome.
 If you or someone you love is mixing Wellbutrin with alcohol, or displaying other signs of alcohol addiction, you are not in this alone.

-There is help available, in the form of drug and alcohol addiction treatment.
+There is help available, in the form of drug and alcohol addiction treatment program options.
 There are various drug and alcohol rehab centers available throughout the U.S., many of which include specialized care for dual diagnosis, medication-assisted treatment, and medically supervised detox services.

 When someone drinks large amounts of alcohol, their body can become dependent on the substance, meaning it requires a certain amount of the drug in order to function normally.
 If the body does not receive the substance, they may begin to experience alcohol withdrawal symptoms.

 Some of the signs of alcohol withdrawal include:

 - Shaking hands and agitation